 Decreased Bounce Rate

-The better tailored that your landing page is to a specific audience, the less likely they will be to click away immediately.
-If you’re sending customers to a general page rather than one more relevant to the ad copy, then you're going to end up paying more for clicks and receive fewer conversions.
+The better tailored that your landing page is to a specific audience, the less likely they will be to click away, or bounce immediately.
+If you drive traffic to a general landing page instead a more relevant one, then you're going to end up paying more for clicks and receive fewer conversions.

 Improved Ad Position